verrazzano/console/README.md

   For more information, see [Getting Started with Oracle JavaScript Extension Toolkit (JET)](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/getting-started-oracle-javascript-extension-toolkit-jet.html).

-- Access to the Verrazzano API and the Keycloak server URL.
+- An existing Verrazzano environment and access to the Verrazzano API and the Keycloak server URL.

   The Verrazzano Console requires the URL of the Keycloak server (for authentication) and the Verrazzano API Server URL (for fetching environment and application data).
 The format of the Verrazzano API Server URL typically is `https://api.v8o-env.v8o-domain.com` and the Keycloak server URL is `https://keycloak.v8o-env.v8o-domain.com` where:

-  - `v8o-env` is the name of the Verrazzano environment and `v8o-domain.com` is the domain, when OCI DNS is used as the DNS provider.
+  - `v8o-env` is the name of the Verrazzano environment and `v8o-domain.com` is the domain, when a DNS provider is used.
-  - `v8o-env` is replaced by `default` and `v8o-domain.com` is the IP address of load balancer for the Kubernetes cluster, when `xip.io` is used as the DNS Service.
+  - `v8o-env` is replaced by `default` and `v8o-domain.com` is the IP address of load balancer for the Kubernetes cluster, when a "magic" DNS provider like `xip.io` is used.

   For more details on installing and accessing Verrazzano, see the [installation instructions](https://github.com/verrazzano/verrazzano/blob/master/install/README.md).

 ## Setup

-Set up the git repository and install npm dependencies:
+Clone the `git` repository and install `npm` dependencies:

 ```bash
   git clone https://github.com/verrazzano/console.git